 In this video, a Haitian American Army captain describes how to greet people.

-In this video, a native Haitian describes the greetings in her country.
+In this video, a native Haitian shares one indicator of who is trustworthy in her country.

 In this video, a Haitian American distinguishes Haitian Creole from French.

 In this video, a Haitian American describes the price of offending someone.

 A service member discusses basic phrases in Bengali.